ayberkt/CFG-random/README.md

-# CFG-fuzzer
+# CFG-randomizer

-This is an implementation of a CFG _fuzzer_ in Haskell.
+This is an implementation of a CFG _randomizer_ in Haskell.
 It takes the representation of a CFG and randomly generates strings that would be accepted by the CFG.
 In [`palindromes/Main.hs`][palindromes] there is a sample grammar that generates arithmetic expression.
 To run this: